Fr33maan/armourer/README.md

 - edit a server and reinstall it
 - explain that is going in "error log" is not really error but what is flagged as error in stdout in ssh npm
-- error : Once the server is installed, the node server will crash after a while
+- error : Once the server is installed, the node server will crash after a while the "reboot" is maybe causing this problem as the stream is never closed and the "reboot" thenable is not fulfilled

   - http://stackoverflow.com/questions/31501038/node-js-error-read-econnreset
   - http://stackoverflow.com/questions/17245881/node-js-econnreset